Victor-Boone/victor-boone.github.io/_pages/about.md

 ---

-I am Victor Boone, Post-Doc at the Université Grenoble Alpes in the [POLARIS](https://www.inria.fr/fr/polaris) team as well as a teacher assistant at the UGA.
+I am Victor Boone, Post-Doc at the Université Grenoble Alpes in the [POLARIS](https://www.inria.fr/fr/polaris) team (soon GHOST) as well as a teacher assistant at the UGA.
 My work focuses on Reinforcement Learning, Multi-Armed Bandits and Game Theory.

-You can join me via email `victor.boone@univ-grenoble-alpes.fr`.
+You can join me via email `victor.boone@inria.fr` or `boonevv@gmail.com`.

 I am just a curious fellow that tries to explain what I actually see on my computer when I run learning algorithms, by pushing theory to its limits.
 I am concerned with finite Markov decision processes, stochastic bandits and finite games in normal form.

-My PhD thesis is about *higher order* guarantees or requirements in reinforcement learning and is done under the supervision of [Bruno Gaujal](https://team.inria.fr/polaris/members/bruno-gaujal/) and [Panayotis Mertikopoulos](https://polaris.imag.fr/panayotis.mertikopoulos/).
+Although lately, I am mostly focusing on regret minimization in Markov decision processes...

+I did my PhD thesis under the supervision of [Bruno Gaujal](https://team.inria.fr/polaris/members/bruno-gaujal/) and [Panayotis Mertikopoulos](https://polaris.imag.fr/panayotis.mertikopoulos/) and have defended on November 2024.
+My manuscript is entirely dedicated to regret minimization in Markov decision processes in the undiscounted infinite horizon setting.
+Check it out [here](assets/pdf/VBOONE-manuscript-v1.1.pdf)!